diamond-rip/Eden/README.md

 # Eden
 Eden is a Minecraft 1.8 version-based plugin that offers the best Practice PvP core experience.

-_**Note: This is a freshly created project and is still in it's beta phase, bugs might occur.
+_**Note: This is a freshly created project and is still in its beta phase, bugs might occur.
 If you find a bug, please report it at issues [(Click here)](https://github.com/diamond-rip/Eden/issues).**_

 ## How to Install?
 Please check out our wiki page.
 Most of the information is there.